Glossary

 Data visualization uses charts, dashboards, and interactive graphics to make complex data easier to understand, revealing patterns that drive decisions.

 Data visualization is the practice of using software tools to display information in graphical form to make complex data more accessible and understandable.
-Data visualization is the practice of using software tools to display information in graphical form, rather than as raw data that could be more difficult to understand.
-By representing different kinds of data visually, individuals and teams can readily identify insights and patterns in the stores of information.
-This is particularly crucial in the age of Big Data, which requires organizations to be able to effectively interpret large amounts of information, often in rapid fashion.
-Data visualization usually includes 3D graphics or rendering, and is a crucial tool in the fields of marketing, data science, and marketing analytics.
-Modern data visualization tools make it possible for both analysts and non-technical users to create interactive charts and dashboards.
+By representing different kinds of data visually, individuals and teams can readily identify insights and patterns across large stores of information.
+This is particularly crucial in the age of Big Data, which requires organizations to interpret massive datasets rapidly.
+Data visualization is a foundational tool in marketing, data science, and marketing analytics.
+Modern data visualization tools make it possible for both analysts and non-technical users to create interactive charts and dashboards that surface actionable insights.

 Data visualization is critical to making sense of big data, especially when combined with business intelligence platforms.
 Its benefits include smarter data analysis and data-driven decision-making.
 Data visualization enables individuals and organizations to see relationships and patterns in their data that might otherwise be more challenging to detect.
 This means you can not only better understand the information you’re working with — whether it lives in a data warehouse or a customer data platform — but also be better positioned to make decisions based on what these big data visualizations reveal.
 By representing key insights and trends graphically, you can spend less time mining your data and more time acting on what it is telling you.